selwr/sequel/README.md

 A summary of the archive, as well as the date & time of generation, is given on the title page.

-The title of the report, and its filename, will be "{archive_name} Report", where archive_name is the name of the root of the archive.
+The title of the report, and its filename, will be "archiveName Report", where archiveName is the name of the archive.

 The page numbers given in the contents refer to the absolute page numbers of the report document.